dfinity/examples/motoko/defi/README.md

 make install
 ```

-The install scripts output the url to visit the exchange frontend or you can regenerate the url `"http://localhost:8000?canisterId=$(dfx canister id frontend)"`.
-To interact with the exchange you can create a local internet identity by clicking the login button.
+The install scripts output the URL to visit the exchange frontend, or you can regenerate the URL `"http://localhost:8000?canisterId=$(dfx canister id frontend)"`.
+To interact with the exchange, you can create a local internet identity by clicking the login button.

-You can give yourself some tokens and ICP by running an initalization script with your II Principal that you can copy from the frontend.
+You can give yourself some tokens and ICP by running an initialization script with your II Principal that you can copy from the frontend.
 After adding balanced reload the frontend.

 ```bash
 make init-local II_PRINCIPAL=<YOUR II PRINCIPAL>
 ```

-To trade with yourself you can open a second incognito browser window.
+To trade with yourself, you can open a second incognito browser window.

 ## Development